FLIGHT OPTIONS:

 TIPS & ADVICE ON TRAVEL PLANNING

-Arrive a few days early if you can
+1. Arrive a few days early if you can

 We recommend that you arrive 1 or 2 (or more) days earlier if possible.
 This reduces unnecessary stress in case of any changes to your flights or lost luggage which is not uncommon (this does usually show up but can take a couple of days to catch up with you).
 It also allows time to recover from a long flight and acclimatise to the new environment and altitude.

-Check your insurance
+2. Check your insurance

-It is worth considering a flexible ticket and getting insurance to cover flight changes or cancellations as well as lost luggage in case of any changes you need to make or made by your airline.
+It is worth considering a flexible ticket and getting insurance to cover flight changes or cancellations as well as lost luggage in case of any changes you need to make or have been made by your airline.

-Carry as much race equipment as possible
+3. Carry as much gear in carry-on luggage as possible

-I can't stress enough how important this is to avoid any issues in case check-in bags are delayed or lost by airlines.
+Consider what would be hard to replace at short notice in Mongolia (e.g. sleeping bag/dehydrated food) to avoid any issues in case check-in bags are delayed or lost by airlines.

 RECOMMENDED TOUR AGENT